gravitystorm/openstreetmap-carto/CONTRIBUTING.md

 there and then make one or more pull requests back to the gravitystorm repository.
 Your pull requests will then be reviewed and discussed.

+## Reporting issues

+As OpenStreetMap data is always changing, rendering bug reports should **always** contain a cropped screenshot of the problem, and a link to the area.
+Don't assume that we will see exactly what you see.
+If a particular OSM object is an issue, the issue should contain the tagging of the object.

 ## Editing Layers

 OpenStreetMap Carto uses a YAML file for defining layers.
 Some of the rationale is outlined in [a GitHub issue](https://github.com/gravitystorm/openstreetmap-carto/issues/711).
 Editing multi-line SQL statements in a YAML file is much friendlier than editing escaped SQL in a JSON file.